crosscloudci/cross-cloud/openstack/README.md

 ### Configuring your cloud

-You will need a complete set of credentials for your OpenStack cloud.
+You will need the following credentials for your OpenStack cloud.
-Since the credentials will be used in the Kubernetes deployment, and (as far as I can tell) Terraform providers do not support configuration introspection, you will need to set the Terraform variables directly.
+Since the credentials will be used in the Kubernetes deployment, and you will need to set the Terraform variables directly when calling the deploy command in the container.
-For example, if you have the following OpenStack environment variables
+In your environment, set the following OpenStack environment variables:
-set:

 * `OS_AUTH_URL`
 * `OS_REGION_NAME`